It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - In Medieval: Total War, an Inn allows you to hire mercenary armies, a Tavern allows you to hire assassins.

-- The Elder Scrolls V: Skyrim has mead, bar brawls, bar wenches, wood taverns, sellswords (an in-game slang term for mercenaries), fetch quest givers, the works.
+- The Elder Scrolls V: Skyrim has mead, bar brawls, bar wenches, wood taverns, sellswords (a term for mercenaries), fetch quest givers, the works.
 The game advises you to head to the nearest tavern if you're looking for work; even if nobody has a quest for you, you're sure to overhear a snippet of Infallible Babble about a nearby location from the barman or patrons.
 Amusingly, a few bandits will complain about the native Nords' love of mead, since they prefer a good beer.

 - The Hanged Man tavern in Dragon Age II is where you go when you need to have a conversation with Isabela or Varric.